Thiago-Henrique-Santos/LearningProjects/README.md

 ## Simple Object Register

 The objective of this project is practicing basic object-oriented programming with JavaScript.
-I also used it for practing node.js vanilla, developing a simple REST API with SQLite database, able to perform a simple CRUD.
+I also used it for practing node.js vanilla, developing a simple RESTful API with SQLite database, able to perform a simple CRUD.

 > **Endpoints: route to access the functionalities**
 >